wailinkyaww/articles/data-mining/PDF Reader.md

 PDFs are a necessary evil in the digital world—a billion-dollar mistake that we are forced to work with.

 From students to legal documents, startups to enterprise, PDF is the most widely used format when it comes to sharing unstructured information.
-Despite its usefulness and widespread adoption, the cost of integrating PDFs with model tools, especially GenAI is continuously rising.
+Despite its usefulness and widespread adoption, the cost of integrating PDFs with model tools - especially GenAI, is continuously rising.

-I’ve tested libraries, third party services, and even implemented custom solutions on my own.
+I’ve tested libraries, third party services, and even implemented custom solutions myself.
 None of them have yielded a truly satisfactory result.

 Today I am going to share the trade-offs between all these libraries.